After adding a client onboarding workflow,

 Content: Enter the terms and conditions to which your

-client must agree prior to network access. for your client.
+client must agree prior to network access.
+Alternatively, click

-policy from your system.
-Supported file formats are .pdf, .docx, .dot,
+Supported file formats are .pdf, .docx, .dot, and .doc.

 Click